 Proper visibility is, obviously, vital for safe driving.
 Before your drivers start to encounter wet, salty roads, make sure each vehicle in your fleet has windshield wipers in good condition and is topped off on wiper fluid.
 Make it a part of your drivers morning checklist to add more fluid before heading out for the day.

-Pro Tip: Add dash cams to your GPS solution.
-Have your fleet manager check the road-facing camera each morning to spot check the visibility of windshields.
+Pro Tip: Have your fleet manager check the road-facing camera each morning to spot check the visibility of windshields.

 Pack a winter emergency kit for each vehicle

 Your kit should include: